-A dusk survey and a static survey in late September, early October 2024 confirmed bats utilizing the structure and the adjoining hedgerows that bound the site to the West, East, South and North.
-Throughout both surveys Common Pipistrelle were the most prevalent species, Soprano pipistrelles were the second most common recorded.
-Leisler bats were the third most prevalent.
+A dusk survey and a static survey in late August 2024 confirmed bats utilizing the structure and the adjoining hedgerows/woodlands that bound the site to the West, East, South and North.
+Throughout both surveys Lesser horse-shoe bats were the most prevalent species, Soprano pipistrelles were the second most common recorded.
+Lesser horse shoe bats were utilizing the attic of the house as a maternity roost.
+Access and visibility were poor about 30 individuals of young and breeding females were counted.